Free shipping from €99 (NL and BE)

 Are insulated jackets suitable for active use?

 To a limited extent.
-They are particularly suitable for periods of inactivity or low-intensity activity.
+They are particularly suitable for periods of inactivity or low-intensity activities.

 Why not use a standard winter coat?